Manafith: insurance for cars entering Saudi Arabia

 Saudi Arabia shares borders with Bahrain, Jordan, Kuwait, Oman, Qatar, UAE, and Yemen.
 Each country has a specific border crossing for cars entering or leaving Saudi Arabia.

-This is an infographic showing a map of Saudi Arabia with various land borders available for those entering or leaving Saudi Arabia from neighbouring countries.
+This is an infographic shows a map of Saudi Arabia with various land borders available for those entering or leaving Saudi Arabia from neighbouring countries.
 Like, UAE, Jordan, Kuwait, Bahrain, Qatar, Oman, and Yemen.

 Here’s a list of the borders: